-- Place the vehicle on a level surface. - 2.
-Remove cowling A. (See page 6-8.)
-(FZ8-NA) - Start the engine, warm it up for several minutes, and then turn it off. - 4.
+- 1. Place the vehicle on a level surface. - 2.
+Remove cowling A (for ABS models only).
+(See page 6-8.) - Start the engine, warm it up for several minutes, and then turn it off. - 4.
 Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.